 The University of Bradford School of Management is the first business school in England to receive joint accreditation from the Association of MBA (AMBA) and Business Graduate Association (BGA), whose Charter prominently validates the school’s commitment to quality and responsible management practices of an institution, particularly in driving social transformation and impacting communities.
 In February 2021, the School was granted Small Business Charter status, which recognises the school’s enduring commitment to working with businesses and entrepreneurs in the city, region and more widely, and its support for them through various initiatives.
 Two months following this, the school was awarded ‘Business School of the Year 2020’ by the Educate North Awards – an awards event that celebrates, recognises and shares best practice and excellence in the education sector in the North of the UK.
 Most recently the school was named the UK Business School of the Year at the annual Times Higher Education Award in November 2021.
 In this spirit, the school has a determination on bringing business and students together in learning and teaching activities - both inside and outside the classroom that positively impacts our local community.

-- Organisation: Solution to organisation challenge through a pro-bono consultancy work using a structured, evident-based academic approach.
+- The organisation recieves a solution to a challenge through a pro-bono consultancy work using a structured, evident-based academic approach

-- Student: A platform for students to engage with real-world issues and apply their knowledge to make an impact to the communities, whilst developing skills and competency for employability.
+- The programme offers a platform for students to engage with real-world issues and apply their knowledge to make an impact to the communities, whilst developing skills and competency for employability

-- University: accomplishing a mission of civic university, making an impact to communities.
+- The University accomplishes a mission of civic university, making an impact to communities.

 - Company project: Students work with organisations on the sponsored project to tackle organisational or business challenges.